gpskwlkr/website/content/posts/introduction-to-message-brokers/index.md

 Console.WriteLine("Consumer waiting for messages...");
 ```

-> Note that queue name should be matching with the one you used while declaring it in the producer project.
+> Note that queue name and other parameters should be matching with the one you used while declaring it in the producer project.

 Once we have the basic setup done, we'll need to start actually reading messages and RabbitMQ does this through event handlers.